Loops and Files#

 Notice that the syntax for split is different from other functions we have seen.
 Normally when we call a function, we name the function and provide values in parentheses.
 So you might have expected to write split(line).
 Sadly, that doesn’t work.

-The problem is that the split function belongs to the string line; in a sense, the function is attached to the string, so we can only refer to it using the string and the dot operator (the period between line and split).
+The problem is that the split function belongs to the string line.
+In a sense, the function is attached to the string, so we can only refer to it using the string and the dot operator, which is the period between line and split.
 For historical reasons, functions like this are called methods.

 Now that we can split a line into a list of words, we can use len to get the number of words in each list, and increment count accordingly.